Question QI-005 (continued)

 System ID for Floating License

-Please send the RLM Host ID reported above to firstname.lastname@example.org to obtain the license file.
+Please send the RLM Host ID and the Host Name reported above to firstname.lastname@example.org to obtain the license file.
 This information is also found in the text file 'rlmhostid.txt' in the <ADINAHOME>/rlm directory.

 Start Floating License Server